What makes Dublin such a special city? A few answers from our awesome team of local Spotters:

-There is also a metalworks studio above the shop that makes some of the beautiful and original jewelry that can be found for sale downstairs.
+There is also a metalworks studio above the shop that makes some of the beautiful and original jewelry that are for sale downstairs.

 A little cafe with a big heart

 Stepping into Er Buchetto from a busy street will immediately bring a smile to your face.
-You will be greeted with the freshest ingredients and the happiest staff – regardless if they are stirring scrambled eggs or making a panini, they never fail to greet each customer who walks through their wonderfully purple door.
+Walk through their wonderfully purple door to find the freshest ingredients, and the happiest staff!
+Regardless if they are stirring scrambled eggs or making a panini, they never fail to greet each customer.

-This place is an Italian cafe, as its name suggests, and the food and drinks they serve are tasty and authentic.
+This place is an Italian cafe, as the name suggests, serving tasty and authentic food and drinks.
 There is an incredible selection of panino and artistic lattes.
 Our Spotter Rose recommends their homemade porridge with blueberries for breakfast or their “rustico panino” for lunch, either accompanied by a latte.

 Quiet Dublin seaside

-Shelley Banks Beach is quite undiscovered even by local Dublin people, making it wonderful for a peaceful getaway near the city.
+Shelley Banks Beach is quite hidden even for local Dublin people, making it wonderful for a peaceful getaway near the city.
 And despite being near Dublin Port, it has some of the best water quality in the area.

 In case you are an adventurer and want to walk to Shelley Banks, this is doable.
-Spotter Alina has started on this journey from the Science Gallery and made it here after about 1.5 hours of relaxed walking.
-If you’re not in the mood for that, or if the weather is poor, traveling by car is probably the better way to go.
+Spotter Alina did it, starting from the Science Gallery and getting here after about 1.5 hours of relaxed walking.
+If you’re not in the mood for that, or if the weather is poor, traveling by car is probably best.

 Once you get here, it’s a highly enjoyable spot to spend a couple of hours at the beach.
-You can also combine this trip with a visit to nearby Poolbeg Lighthouse, which was built in the 18th century and is a cool visual attraction with its bright red hue.
+You can also combine this trip with a visit to nearby Poolbeg Lighthouse.
+It dates back to the 18th century and is a cool visual attraction with its bright red hue.